Bunkie Board vs Plywood

 Bunkie board – overlaid panel

-Since two layers of plywood are being used for this construction, 3/8” thick plywood is sufficient.
+Since this construction uses two layers of plywood, 3/8” thick plywood is sufficient.
 While thicker plywood can be used, it is not necessary.

 Construction Method 3 – Hinged Panel

-Another way to handle a wider Bunkie board, without having to make a full-sized panel, which might be difficult to move in and out of rooms, is to make a folding Bunkie board, hinged in the middle.
-Such a board would consist of two equal sized halves, hinged on the top side, in the middle, with a piano hinge.
-It would be best to use a piano hinge, rather than door hinges, because they don’t protrude as much, provide more points of connection to prevent breakage, and provide support across the entire length of the board.
+Another way to handle a wider Bunkie board without making a full-sized panel, which might be challenging to move in and out of rooms, is to make a folding Bunkie board hinged in the middle.
+Such a board would consist of two equal-sized halves, hinged on the top side and in the middle, with a piano hinge.
+It would be best to use a piano hinge rather than door hinges because they don’t protrude as much, provide more points of connection to prevent breakage, and provide support across the entire board.

 Construction Method 4 – Dual Panel

-Of course, those two panels can be made, without having to hinge them, keeping them as separate panels.
-This would be much like the two box springs used with a king sized bed.
-Since a 76” x 80” stiff box springs can’t fit through the average doorway, separate box springs are used for the two sides.
+Of course, those two panels can be made without hinging them, keeping them separate.
+This would be much like the two box springs used with a king-sized bed.
+Since 76” x 80” stiff box springs can’t fit through the average doorway, separate box springs are used for the two sides.
 The same can be done with Bunkie boards.

-In this case, 5/8” to 3/4” plywood would be best, although it would be possible to use ½” plywood, if there is some sort of center support.
-Many bed frames designed for use with a Bunkie board will already have this built into the frame.
+In this case, 5/8” to 3/4” plywood would be best, although it would be possible to use ½” if there is some center support.
+Many bed frames designed with a Bunkie board already have this built into the frame.
 If there isn’t one, a simple support of almost any type could be used, as long as the edges of both boards would sit on it.

 Construction Method 5 – Slatted

-Many commercially manufactured Bunkie boards are actually not solid, but made of wood slats.
-This can be done with plywood as well, for less than buying that many pieces of 1”x 3” or 1”x 4”.
+Many commercially manufactured Bunkie boards are not solid but made of wood slats.
+This can be done with plywood as well for less than buying that many pieces of 1”x 3” or 1”x 4”.

 bunkie board, slatted